 Counseling and Supervision

 The Ph.D. in Counseling and Supervision was approved by the State Council of Higher Education in Virginia (SCHEV) and implemented in 2011 with a cohort of five degree-seeking students.
 In 2014, the program was fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The 48-credit-hour curriculum focuses on counselor education, supervision strategies, leadership skills, counseling services, and research methods.
-Eligible applicants are practicing counselors who have completed an advanced degree (M.A., M.S. or Ed.S.) from an entry-level counseling program and 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor, with preference given to graduates of CACREP accredited programs.
+Eligible applicants are practicing counselors who have completed an advanced degree (M.A., M.S. or Ed.S.) from an entry-level counseling program and 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor or school counselor, with preference given to graduates of CACREP accredited programs.
 Its emphasis on crisis counseling and emergency services is also a unique feature of the program.

 Our Ph.D. program is now operating as a hybrid/low-residency model of learning.
 This change allows students to enroll in the program without being required to leave their jobs or uproot and move to Harrisonburg.
 Students participate in a mix of synchronous and asynchronous online meetings with core faculty members as well as in-person “residency” periods of 3-4 days, that are held twice a semester.
 The in-person residencies allow for relationship building and intensive depth work that continue each semester through the completion of the required dissertation.
 We have submitted a Substantive Change Request to CACREP.